nblam1994/udacity-capstone/README.md

 # status items

-The application should store TODO items, and each TODO item contains the following fields:
+The application should store STATUS items, and each STATUS item contains the following fields:

 * `statusId` (string) - a unique id for an item
 * `createdAt` (string) - date and time when an item was created
 * `UserId` (string) - id of the user status belongs to
-* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item
+* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a STATUS item

 # Frontend